-Smithsonian Gardens develops, implements and shares best practices and state-of-the-art operations relating to horticultural production, maintenance, management and display with the public and its peers.
+Smithsonian Gardens develops, implements and shares best practices and state-of-the-art operations relating to horticultural production, maintenance, management and display with the public and with its peers.
 Its ongoing efforts to engage in sustainable practices have resulted in operational improvements that have had a significant impact on the environment.

 About the Smithsonian Gardens

 Most of the Smithsonian gardens are accessible to pedestrian traffic at all times.
-Tours of the gardens are available from mid-April through September (weather permitting).
+Tours of the gardens are available from May through September (weather permitting).
 Check the Smithsonian Gardens’ website for details at www.gardens.si.edu.

 # # #